sillsdev/appbuilder-storybuilder/README.md

     -s : Save files, used to specify if user wants to preserve the temporary files used in the video production (videos are deleted by default)

-    -td : Temporary Directory, used to specify a location to store the temporary files used in video production (default is current-directory/temp)
+    -td : Temporary Directory, used to specify a location to store the temporary files used in video production (default is in your OS' temp directory/storybuilder-*)

     -t : Template, used to input a specific template file to use, otherwise the program searches current directory for any .slideshow files and uses the first it finds